The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 Don’t carve out 20 hours to build systems.
 Build them incrementally:

-5 minutes after each proposal: Update proposal template with the new section learned
+5 minutes after each proposal: Update the proposal template with the new section learned

 10 minutes after each common question: Record answer, add to FAQ